 A Reverse Mortgage uses the equity in the home by adding unpaid interest to the mortgage balance.
 Over time this can become quite expensive.
 If things change after 10 or 20 years and the homeowner decides to sell the home there is a chance they won’t have enough money from the sale of the old home to put a down payment on the new home.
 This is why I usually recommend my clients really think about waiting a few more years until they have a more solid determination about their future and whether they will be using the HECM loan as a short-term strategy or a permanent strategy.

-Market Fluctuations is another aspect of this issue.
-Property values in Southern Utah, Utah, Nevada and Colorado are surging but as we learned in the 2008 and 2009 Mortgage meltdown, that’s not always the case.
-Markets can turn unexpectedly and someone doesn’t have the ability to wait out the recovery could be caught selling a home with very little equity remaining.
+Market Fluctuations are another aspect of this issue.
+Property values in Southern Utah, Utah, Nevada, and Colorado are surging but as we learned in the 2008 and 2009 Mortgage meltdown, that’s not always the case.
+Markets can turn unexpectedly and someone who doesn’t have the ability to wait out the recovery could be caught selling a home with very little equity remaining.

 If you’ve read my previous articles, (Your kids don’t want your house & Family is much better in person) you know I personally feel that leaving an inheritance is usually a bad idea.
-As parents we’ve been trained to believe this is the American dream.
+As parents, we’ve been trained to believe this is the American dream.
 We work our guts out for 50-60 years so we can leave a glorious fortune for our kids.
-But in reality once we retire health and inflation rob us of our meager fortunes and the few thousand dollars left to our kids is statistically wasted within just a few months after death.
+But in reality, once we retire health and inflation rob us of our meager fortunes, and the few thousand dollars left to our kids are statistically wasted within just a few months after death.
 I believe the better dream is to enjoy life in retirement, spend time with our families and create a legacy of memories that will never be wasted in the same way money can be.

 If you don’t agree with me and want to leave the equity in your home to your children then you need to understand how a Reverse Mortgage is going to use that equity and how much will likely be left when you pass away.